 As mentioned above, we often avoid litter boxes with strong deodorizers either in the litter or nearby (like plug-in air fresheners).

 If your cat tolerates it, that’s fine.
 Just know you’re taking a risk that he may change his mind at some point.

 How to Choose the Right Cat Litter

-Here are some questions and suggestions of litter types you can use to help narrow down your options.
-The suggestions are only a few available and are given for your convenience.
+Below are some questions and suggestions of litter types you can use to help narrow down your options.

 Clumping or Non-Clumping?